augusto-alexus/catcher-gymnasium/README.md

 # catcher-gymnasium
-Environment for Catcher game with just gymnasium library
+Environment for Catcher game using gymnasium library